-The air temperature rise on passing the heat exchanger is typically around 34° C
+The air temperature rise on passing the heat exchanger is typically around 34°C

-A full and unobstructed return air path to the air heater must be provided.
+A full and unobstructed return air path to the provided heater must bе (see 2.4 Air Supply).

 Where the heater is positioned to deliver blown air through an opening in a wall, return air intakes should be located so that they cannot become blocked.
 Similarly these intakes must be positioned so as not to draw in odours, fumes, hazardous vapours or particles.